jacobwshg/phonomask/README.md

 the state and movement of the vocal tract during the production of a segment.
 Based on whether a segment exhibits the particular state and movement identified by a given feature, the segment is said to be positively or negatively valued for that feature.
+The transcription of a segment in a phonetic alphabet such as IPA thus functions as an abbreviation for the segment's complete feature matrix.

 With such an approach, the change from one sound to another through the course of history or between a plausible mental